Update for Canadian NRP providers: A case-based review

 This practice point has been reviewed by the Fetus and Newborn, Community Paediatrics, Bioethics and First Nations, Inuit and Métis Health Committees of the Canadian Paediatric Society.
 It was also reviewed by representatives from the Society of Obstetricians and Gynaecologists of Canada.

-Executive members: Debbie Aylward RN, Douglas M Campbell MD, Greg Donde MD, Walid El-Naggar MD, Emer Finan MD, Patrick McNamara MD (Chair), Georg Schmölzer MD, Barbara Wheeler MD
+Executive members: Debbie Aylward RN, Douglas M. Campbell MD, Greg Donde RRT, Walid El-Naggar MD, Emer Finan MD, Patrick J. McNamara MD (Chair), Georg Schmölzer MD, Barbara Wheeler RN

 Disclaimer: The recommendations in this position statement do not indicate an exclusive course of treatment or procedure to be followed.
 Variations, taking into account individual circumstances, may be appropriate.
 Internet addresses are current at time of publication.